Noddyonthemoon/MSRIT-Results-scraper-Fixed/README.md

 * **Connection Stability:** Bypasses `[SSL: CERTIFICATE_VERIFY_FAILED]` errors (common on macOS/Linux Python environments) by utilizing a custom SSL context.
 * **Header Configurations:** Integrates standard browser routing headers to ensure stable connectivity and prevent automated request blocking.
 * **Parser Improvements:** Fixed dictionary generation bugs in the HTML parser to prevent crashes during data extraction.
+* **Starting USN parameter:** Added a simple -s, --start parameter to start retreiving result from a certain usn instead of starting from 001 every single time

 ## ⚠️ Important Note on examId Maintenance
 The college's backend now requires an examId parameter to fetch results.
 Currently, the examId inside the script is set to 59.